MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/single-account-access.md

 ## How do I access the entities in my account?

 You use BingAdsApp to access all entities in the account.
-The object contains a selector method for each entity that returns all of that entity's objects.
+The object contains a selector method for each type of entity (for example, campaigns, ad groups, and keywords).
+The selector method returns all of that entity type's objects.
 For example, to get all the ad groups in the account, you call the `adGroups()` method.

 ```javascript
     var selector = BingAdsApp.adGroups();